 What is shared ownership?

-Shared ownership is where you buy a share of your new home (between 10% or 25% and 75%) usually with a mortgage, and pay rent on the rest.
-You can get a shared ownership home through a housing association as well.
+Shared ownership is an arrangement where you buy a share of your new home, usually with a mortgage, and pay rent on the rest.
+Usually you buy between 10% and 25%, but you can buy as high as 75%.
+You can also get shared ownership home through a housing association.

 There are different rules for shared ownership in Northern Ireland and Scotland.
 Contact your local authority to find out about buying a shared ownership home in Wales.

 Shared Ownership Eligibility